SnowflurrySDK/Snowflurry.jl/docs/src/development.md

 ## Determine the coverage locally

-If you haven't already, instantiate the project with Julia's package manager.
+If you haven't already, instantiate the project with Julia's package manager:

 ```bash
 julia --project=. -e 'using Pkg; Pkg.Instantiate()'
 ```

-You can determine the coverage by executing the following command from the project root directory
+You can determine the coverage by executing the following command from the project root directory:

 ```bash
 julia --project=. coverage.jl
 ```

 The script returns the number of covered and total lines.
-An example of the script's output is shown below
+An example of the script's output is shown below:

 ```text
 Covered lines: 1373